-Applicants are also informed that they will receive an electronic program handbook and narrated orientation PowerPoint, if accepted into the program.
+Once the program faculty members receive completed applications, they are all reviewed and evaluated.
+Then, finalists are selected.
+Students are notified by the Graduate School of their admissions status.
+Once accepted, students receive an electronic program handbook and narrated orientation PowerPoint.
 An electronic orientation and PowerPoint was developed to better suit our distance learners.
 Applicants are also informed that they should ask any questions they have after reading the handbook and orientation PowerPoint, either by contacting faculty members and/or requesting an in-person orientation/tour of the facilities.
 They are also informed that acknowledgements of reading and understanding the handbook are to be signed and returned prior to registering for classes.
 Accepted students will not be able to register for classes until acknowledgements are received in the program office.
 Accepted students must begin classes the semester for which they are accepted, otherwise they must reapply to the program.